wytyang00/60DaysOfUdacity/StudyJournal.md

 • Finished the Encrypted Database project in lesson 9: Encrypted Deep Learning!

 • Applied my Rainbow DQN code in the trading gym environment, and it performed much better than our implementation of a PPO agent! (@jeffrey Lim_2)

+---

+**Day 14:**

+• Finished the lessons from 9.6 through the end of the course!

+Now I need to start working on the keystone project.
+I'm thinking of doing it as a group...